The Big Blue Beyond!

 Your first few trips down to Boca Raton were probably about seeing the school, orientation, and move in (which means shopping too) and possibly a football game.
 By now, you know that FAU is really a beautiful school.
 To boot, there is no denying that Boca’s also gets the best of Florida’s weather (well, minus the ridiculous summer heat, but that is a great time to go check out the beach)… Good weather makes us want to be outside and drink it in.
 Great news; there is plenty to do in and around Boca Raton that will keep you enjoying nature and the outdoors.

 Gumbo Limbo Nature Center: Located about 4 miles from FAU, Gumbo Limbo is a must-see.
 Gumbo Limbo Nature Center is a local favorite.
-Gumbo Limbo features a boardwalk, butterfly garden, a small museum and large outdoor tanks featuring Florida sea life and tropical fish.
+Gumbo Limbo features a boardwalk, a butterfly garden, a small museum, and large outdoor tanks featuring Florida sea life and tropical fish.
 Gumbo Limbo is also a Turtle rehabilitation center; they rescue injured or sick turtles and eventually return them back to the wild.
-Gumbo Limbo also has a canoe, kayak and paddleboarding tours of the Intracoastal Waterway.
+Gumbo Limbo also has a canoe, kayak, and paddleboarding tours of the Intracoastal Waterway.

 Tortuga Trail: Located on campus, The Tortuga Trail is a natural scrubland that is home to box turtles, owls, and various species of Florida birds and plants.
 There are 3 trails within the preserve area, all varying lengths.
 The trail is free to FAU students and their guests.

 Morikami Museum and Japanese Gardens: Located about 15 minutes from FAU, Morikami features beautiful, lush Japanese gardens featuring bonsai trees, waterfalls, and flowers.
 The gardens are inspired by famous gardens found in Japan.
 Morikami also features several exhibits, a theater, and a café.